Skip to content

 Seaweed (Sargassum) Season

-Good news for beach lovers: Cabo Rojo’s southwest coast faces the Caribbean Sea rather than the Atlantic Ocean, which means it largely escapes the sargassum seaweed that plagues Punta Cana and other east coast beaches during peak season (March-September).
-Bahía de las Águilas and other beaches in the region historically stay clear thanks to their distance from Atlantic currents.
+Good news for beach lovers, Cabo Rojo rarely gets sargassum seaweed!
+The area’s southwest coast faces the Caribbean Sea rather than the Atlantic Ocean, which means it largely escapes the sargassum seaweed that plagues Punta Cana and other east coast beaches during peak season (March-September).
+Bahia de las Aguilas and other beaches in the region historically stay clear thanks to their distance from Atlantic currents.

 That said, changing ocean patterns have occasionally pushed sargassum into areas that were previously unaffected, including parts of Pedernales Province.
-If you’re traveling during summer months, it’s worth checking recent reports, though conditions here remain far better than the east coast.
+If you’re traveling during summer months, it’s worth checking recent reports, though conditions here remain far better than on the East Coast.
 The dry season (December-April) offers the lowest risk.

 Getting to Cabo Rojo